JUNE LITERARY BIRTHDAYS

 - Scottish poet, editor, and novelist Ruthven Todd (1914; d.1978)

-- Pittsburgh-raised African American novelist John Edgar Wideman (1941) who won the PEN/Faulkner Award for both Philadelphia Fire (1990) and Sent For You Yesterday (1983)
+- Pittsburgh-raised African American novelist and non-fiction writer John Edgar Wideman (1941) who won the PEN/Faulkner Award for both Philadelphia Fire (1990) and Sent For You Yesterday (1983)

 - June 15